 Employees of Safe Work Australia are engaged under the Public Service Act 1999, and their conditions of service are set out in the Safe Work Australia Enterprise Agreement 2019–2022.
-On 22 March 2022, salary scales in the Enterprise Agreement will be superseded by the Public Service (Subsection 24(1)—Safe Work Australia Non-SES Employees) Determination 2022.
+On 22 March 2023, salary scales in the Enterprise Agreement were superseded by the Public Service (Subsection 24(1)—Safe Work Australia Non-SES Employees) Determination 2023.

 We offer competitive salary and salary packaging arrangements, with: